wekuume/wekuume-content/en/topics/practice-3-safe-phones/0-get-started/1-1-intro.md

 ---
 title: Safe phones
 ---
-Learn the basics of using mobile phones security.
+Learn the basics of using mobile phones securely.